 In the video, below, produced by the International Academy of Collaborative Professionals in October 2015, Lisa is featured amongst 27 Collaborative Practice professionals who are engaged Collaborative Divorce worldwide –Collaborative Attorneys and Mental Health and Financial Professionals located all over the United States and in Brazil, Hong Kong, Scotland, Italy, and Israel.
 Lisa addresses the question, “How has your work in the Collaborative (Divorce Practice) Community impacted you personally?” at about 12:30 of the video.

-Directly Below: Lisa with Stuart Webb at the IACP Forum in October 2016.
+Directly Below: Lisa with Stuart Webb at the International Academy of Collaborative Professionals Annual Networking and Educational Forum in October 2016.
 Stuart, who is a Family Law Attorney based out of Minneapolis, MN, is the individual who created the Collaborative Divorce concept in January 1990.

 In Lisa’s personal life, she is blessed with a wonderful adult son from her first marriage, which ended in divorce.
 Lisa and her former husband have remained amicable for the sake of their son, who is now fully grown.
 After her divorce, Lisa met her husband David through a mutual friend.
 Lisa and David have been happily married since 1996, and they have two daughters.
-Lisa has been a resident of Oahu for over 24 years.
-Lisa enjoys singing and participates in three singing groups, as an ensemble member and also occasionally as a soloist.
-The first group, called Sing For Your Life, performs regularly throughout the year for residents and staff at care homes, retirement communities and hospitals.
-The second group, Threshold Choir, sings monthly for the residents and staff at Hospice Hawaii in Kailua.
-The third group Lisa sings with is the Windward Choral Society.
-When Lisa is not mediating, collaborative lawyering, or singing, she enjoys cooking, practicing Tai Chi and Qi Gong, and hiking with David and friends.
+Lisa has been a resident of Oahu for over 28 years.
+Lisa enjoys singing, playing guitar and ukulele, and performs regularly as a solo vocalist with several music groups and bands both on Oahu and in Washington, California, and Oregon.
+When Lisa is not mediating, collaborative lawyering, singing, or playing her guitar or ukulele, she enjoys staying fit by walking with others as part of the Hawaii Blue Zones Project.
+For her volunteer efforts with the Hawaii Blue Zones Project to promote wellness within the Aloha State, Lisa and two other Hawaii residents were featured as the front-page cover story in the Summer 2018 edition of “Island Scene” Magazine, which is the quarterly magazine published by the Hawaii Medical Service Association (HMSA) and distributed to all HMSA members statewide, in an article titled, “Meet The Champions: Blue Zones Project Champions Share Their Stories.”

 Below is an outline of my Areas of Practice, Education, Hawaii Bar Admission, Memberships and Affiliations, and Professional and Civic Activities.